Best Practices for

 2. Check Your Internet Speed

 Online lessons depend on stable internet connectivity.
 If your connection drops or lags, it can disrupt the learning process.
-To avoid this, check your internet speed before your lesson with internet speed test to make sure it meets the recommended 25–80 Mbps download and at least 10 Mbps upload speed.
+To avoid this, check your internet speed before your lesson with internet speed test to make sure it meets the recommended at least 25 Mbps download and 10 Mbps upload speed.

 If your connection isn’t reliable, consider: